-We are not aware of prior work that incorporates this.
-In Blume et al. (2013), Acemoglu et al. (2013), Eboli (2013), Elliott et al. (2014), Gai et al. (2011), Glasserman and Young (2014), for example, default is triggered when a parameter beyond the control of an agent falls below some threshold.
+We are unaware of prior work that incorporates this.
+In Blume et al. (2013), Acemoglu et al. (2013), Eboli (2013), Elliott et al. (2014), Gai et al. (2011), Glasserman and

+Young (2014) and Farboodi (2014) for example, default is triggered when a parameter beyond the control of an agent falls below some threshold.

-In the next section we give a formal description of our model.
-The subsequent section characterizes the set of agents that choose to default in stage three for a given realized network and realization of shocks.
-The following section uses these results to characterize the structure of the realized networks.
-Section 5 discusses correlated shocks and section 6 describes some extensions to the basic model.
+In section 2, we give a formal description of the model.
+Section 3 characterizes the set of agents that choose to default in stage three for a given realized network and realization of shocks.
+Section 4 uses these results to characterize the structure of the realized networks.
+Section 5 investigates efficiency and systemic risk of the networks formed.
+Section 6 discusses correlated shocks and section 7 describes some extensions to the basic model.
+We propose some future work in Section 8.